Green Island Top 10 Attractions

 A trip to Green Island wouldn’t be complete without seeing the top 10 attractions.
 Make sure to tick these top things to see and do on Green Island off your list.

 The number one attraction is The Island itself!
-You can’t pass up the chance to visit, given its proximity to the mainland at Cairns and unique combination of accessible rainforest and beach.
+You can’t pass up the chance to visit, given its proximity to the mainland at Cairns and the unique combination of accessible rainforest and beach.

 Forget the documentaries – come and see the Great Barrier Reef environmental realities for yourself at this famous island – the only coral cay island with rainforest on the Great Barrier Reef.